fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

-# Pattern Matching
+# Model

-## Solution
+We call init.

-There is a university with name StudyRight.
+Init creates a university with name StudyRight.
-There is a student with name Alice and with 20 credits.
+Init creates a student with name Alice and with 20 credits.
-There is a student with name Bob and with 10 credits.
+Init creates a student with name Bob and with 10 credits.
 StudyRight has students and is uni of Alice and Bob.

-We take an roomNo from 1 to 5
-and we create the room r with roomNo roomNo and r has university and is one of the rooms of studyRight.
+Init takes an roomNo from 1 to 5 and init creates the room r with roomNo roomNo and r has university and is one of the rooms of studyRight.

-## Verification
+Init answers with StudyRight.

-// Known Attribute
+# Known Attribute

+We call init and we write the result into studyRight.

 We expect that there is some object c20 with 20 credits.
 We expect that there is some object c10 where credits is 10.

-// Unknown Attribute
+# Unknown Attribute

+We call init and we write the result into studyRight.

-We expect that there is some object sr where some attribute is 'StudyRight'.
+We expect that there is some object sr1 where some attribute is 'StudyRight'.

-// Non-Root Object
+# Non-Root Object

+We call init and we write the result into studyRight.

 We expect that there is some object r3 with roomNo 3.
 We expect that there is some object r5 where some attribute is 5.

-// Unknown Links
+# Unknown Links

+We call init and we write the result into studyRight.

 We expect that there is some object alice1 with name 'Alice' and some object sr2 with some link to alice1.

 We expect that sr2 is studyRight.

-// Known Links
+# Known Links

+We call init and we write the result into studyRight.

 We expect that there is some object bob1 with name 'Bob' and some object sr3 with students bob1.

 We expect that sr3 is studyRight.

-// Instance
+# Instance

+We call init and we write the result into studyRight.

 We expect that there is some university sr4.
 We expect that sr4 is studyRight.

-// Fuzzy matching
+# Fuzzy matching

+We call init and we write the result into studyRight.

 We expect that there is some object alice2 where name matches '(?i)alice'.